-Detailed results are presented in Appendix Tables 1 and 2.
+Detailed results are presented in Appendix Table 1.
 Sample calculations, field data sheets, and laboratory data are presented in Appendices A, B, and C. System operating data and supporting documentation are provided in Appendices D and E.

-1..0 INTRODUCTION
+1.0 INTRODUCTION

-This report summarizes the results of air emissions testing conducted in February and March 2022 at the exhaust stacks of the thermal oxidizers SVTHERMOX_A and SVTHERMOX_B serving the small glycol dehydration unit, EUDEHY, installed and operating at the Overisel Compressor Station in Hamilton, Michigan.
+This report summarizes the results of air emissions testing conducted on December 6, 2022, at the exhaust stack of the thermal oxidizer SVTHERMOX\B serving the small glycol dehydration unit, EUDEHY, installed and operating at the Overisel Compressor Station in Hamilton, Michigan.